qingzi3/MHC-prediction/README.md

 **Supplementary Data S6** To facilitate users to select methods for better prediction, we search the best BACC score for 11 predictors.
 We calculated the maximum BACC score for each method for the whole dataset and each subset with different lengths and HLA proteins to select the best cutoff for binary prediction.
 The F1 scores are also listed here.

+**Supplementary Data S7** describes the details of other predictors mentioned in the text such as CombLib, TEPITOPE, PERUN, SVRMHC and the NetMHCII family.

-**Supplementary S7** For the eleven servers, we have tested the prediction using peptides binding with 20 HLA- II allotypes in independent databases.
+**Supplementary S8** For the eleven servers, we have tested the prediction using peptides binding with 20 HLA- II allotypes in independent databases.
 Due the training datasets and algorithms used, not all methods work for all peptides ranging from 11 to 19 aa long binding with all 20 HLA- II allotypes.

 Methods are able to predict in All 20 HLA-Ⅱ allotypes: NetMHCpan-3.2，NetMHCpan-4.0，NetMHCpan-4.1，MHCnuggets；The prediction range of other servers are as follows: